-To make your wreath, first cut out a large circle of hessian (pre-made templates are available from our online shop).
+To make your wreath, first cut out a large circle of hessian.
 Then draw two circles, one larger than the other, being careful to leave bare hessian around the outer edge and the middle.

 Using the rag rugger, fill in between the two circles.
 You can either use short pieces for a shaggy effect or long pieces for a flatter, tidier effect.
 Both methods are very effective but the shaggy effect will look more like the traditional style wreaths.